sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Image scrapers are functions (or callable class instances) that do two things:

 1. Collect a list of images created in the latest execution of code.
-2. Write these images to disk in PNG or SVG format (with .png or .svg extensions, respectively)
+2. Write these images to disk in PNG, JPEG, or SVG format (with .png, .jpg, or .svg extensions, respectively)
 3. Return rST that embeds these figures in the built documentation.

 The function should take the following inputs (in this order):

 1. ``block`` - a Sphinx-Gallery ``.py`` file is separated into consecutive lines of 'code' and rST 'text', called 'blocks'.
 For each block, a tuple containing the (label, content, line_number) (e.g. ``('code', 'print("Hello world")', 5)``) of the block is created.

    * 'label' is a string that can either be ``'text'`` or ``'code'``.
 In this